REFLECTIVE SINGLE-PLY ROOF MEMBRANES ARE EXPECTED TO GAIN A SIGNIFICANT SHARE OF THE MARKET IN THE COMING YEARS.

 Green Building

 The only sector of construction that has seen almost uninterrupted growth in the last decade is green building.
 It is now mandatory to do what was once voluntary.
 Building codes now require both above and below-grade insulation.
-The International Building Code continues to be 30% better than the previous year's code; year after year, this continues to be true.
-This means that there is more rigid foam insulation above grade and below grade.
+The International Building Code continues to be 30% better than the previous year's code; this continues to be true year after year.
+This means that more rigid foam insulation is above and below grade.
 Waterproofing systems need to adapt to be compatible.

 Codes are also requiring more tightly designed buildings that have less natural airflow.
 Therefore, above-grade air barriers become more common.
 Now, house wraps must perform better, and detail is more important.
 Spray-on air and vapor barriers are making inroads in residential markets.